trakerr-com/trakerr-php/README.md

 $trakerrClient->registerErrorHandlers();
 ```

-That should activate a global error handler for you to use.
+That should activate a global error handler for you to use. **This will capture any Errors and Fatals that occur.**
 ## Detailed Integration Guide

 ### Installation